followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/customizeColumns.md

 ---

-For a more profound column customization, declare the [columns](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/) array.
+For a more detailed column customization, declare the [columns](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/) array.

+[note] We do not recommend that you create new columns via **customizeColumns**, because this disables data operations (sorting, filtering, summary) for the created columns.
+Add them to the **columns** array instead.